Last Updated on

 Grow your own jasmine plants and enjoy their fragrance or grab some jasmine aromatherapy oils.

 The smell of pine trees is also known to relieve stress.
-In one Japanese study, participants who went on a walk through a pine forest said that they felt significantly lower depression and stress.
+In one Japanese study, participants who went on a walk through a pine forest said that they felt significantly lower levels of depression and stress.

-If you live near a pine forest, go take the kids for an enjoyable and relaxing hike as you breathe in the aroma of pine.
+If you live near a pine forest, take the kids for an enjoyable and relaxing hike as you breathe in the aroma of pine.
 If you do not live near pine trees, then consider planning a getaway to experience them in person.
 You can always enjoy some pine scented aromatherapy oils as well.

 Now this is one that all of us can easily enjoy!
 Did you know that the smell of freshly-cut grass can make you happier?
 It might be because the smell of freshly-cut grass reminds us of happy, playful days running around our yard, but scent researchers also found that a chemical released by a newly-mowed lawn can make people feel more joyful and relaxed.
 So, get your family outside and mow the lawn or walk around your neighborhood looking for some freshly-cut grass to take a whiff of.